icing/mod_md/README.md

 # mod_md - Everybody Spies

-Copyright 2017 greenbytes GmbH
+Copyright 2017-2019 greenbytes GmbH

 This repository contains `mod_md`, a module for Apache httpd that adds support for Let's Encrypt (and other ACME CAs).

 This code here is to help people review and comment and test early versions.
 Issues you can raise here, general discussion is probably best at the httpd dev mailing list.
+The module is, in Apache terms, **experimental**, meaning features might change based on feedback by the community.
+It is however a complete implementation of the ACMEv1 protocol and used in production in many locations.

 ## Documentation